jarviscanada/jarvis_data_eng_CurtisLopes/core_java/grep/README.md

 ```
 # Improvement
 1. Use JUnit to automate testing
-2. Implement a streaming write to improve performance and minimize potential issues
+2. Implement a streaming write to improve performance
 3. Add support for additional input formats (e.g. JSON, CSV) and output options (e.g. database)